syselement/blog/operating-systems/windows/winstuff.md

 irm "https://christitus.com/win" | iex
 ```

+### Manual Debloat

 **Removing Telemetry and other unnecessary services**

-> 📌 *The following commands may have already been executed by the scripts above.
-The command list may be outdated and requires some cleaning and fixing.*
+> 📌 The following commands may have already been executed by the scripts above.
+The command list may be outdated.

 - Open `cmd.exe` and run the following commands